awsdocs/amazon-transcribe-developer-guide/doc_source/API_CreateVocabulary.md

 HTTP Status Code: 400

  **ConflictException**
-When you are using the `StartTranscriptionJob` operation, the `JobName` field is a duplicate of a previously entered job name\.
+When you are using the `CreateVocabulary` operation, the `JobName` field is a duplicate of a previously entered job name\.
 Resend your request with a different name\.
 When you are using the `UpdateVocabulary` operation, there are two jobs running at the same time\.
 Resend the second request later\.
 HTTP Status Code: 400